AngusRed/Crib-Notes/kali-learning.md

 `7` =User
 `5` =Group
 `4` =Other
-## Changing Username from Default "Kali" and your Default password "kali"
+## Changing Username from Default "Kali" and your Default password "kali", also Date/Time (DTG)

 The easiest way is to create a new user with `$ sudo adduser YourChoiceUsername`